memgonzales/krafts-by-kat/README.md

    ```
    npm run test
    ```

-## Contributing to the Repository
-Kindly refer to this [page](https://github.com/memgonzales/krafts-by-kat/blob/master/CONTRIBUTING.md) for the reference documents and the guidelines on contributing to this project.

 ## Dependencies
 This project uses the following production dependencies, which can be installed via the <code>npm install</code> command: